MotusWTS/motusServer/inst/doc/status_of_transition_to_new_server.md

 - click on a subjob ID to jump to its log

+- click on the word `Error` in the subjob `Status` column to pop up a window with error details.
+This lets admin users:
+  - download an error stack-dump, for debugging in R
+  - retry the job, if the problem causing the error has been fixed

 - click on a receiver serial number to pop up a window summarizing that receiver.
 For an SG, the summary shows how many files are stored, by day.
 Normally, a file is stored in the filesystem